Features/ Special-features/ Death by Downforce | Porsche World Road Show Experience

 And then… There are days like this.
 A day when you wake up, wander outside, and find a queue of Porsches lined up, Stuttgart’s finest army.
 The mad one.
 The pretty one.
 The stupidly fast one.
 The electric one.
 And the one that thinks it’s a fridge.

+And then someone, some wonderful, misinformed, insurance-blind individual hands you the keys to all of them.
+Oh, and just for fun, they throw in an actual Formula One circuit.
 This was the Porsche World Road Show.
 This was Buddh International Circuit.
 This was India.
 And this… this was either going to be the greatest day of my life, or a headline on the evening news.

-So, there we were, lined up like naughty schoolchildren being told how to sit properly in a seat by a man who looked like he hadn't blinked since 2012.
-"You must look far ahead," he said.
-"Further than you usually would."
+So, there we were, lined up like naughty schoolchildren for the briefing session, being told how to sit properly in a seat by a man who looked like he hadn’t blinked since 2012.
+“You must look far ahead,” he said.
+“Further than you usually would.”
 Yes, thank you.
-I wasn't planning on staring at my shoelaces while doing 260 kmph into Turn 1.
+I wasn’t planning on staring at my shoelaces while doing 260 kmph into Turn 1.
 Apparently, sitting like a chimpanzee wrapped around a banana is not ideal either when cornering at 200 kmph.

 We were grouped and paired off with instructors, who were all either ex-racers or possessed of that terrifying German calm that makes you feel like they’d critique your funeral for line discipline.
 My instructor was Malaysian motorsport driver, Admi.
 Polite.
 Deadpan.
 Likely has overtaken a 911 with his eyes closed.